61%

 Challenge

-Previously, the page listed just one kind of site information: Activities (scheduled recurring events).
-As the platform had added the ability to sell private lessons and rentals, this information needed to be easily accessible, for org administrators to have a "one-stop-shop" for their site management.
+Before the redesign, the page listed only one kind of site information: Activities (scheduled recurring events).
+Now that the platform allowed booking of private lessons and rentals, this information needed to be easy-to-find for org administrators.

 Goals